lmc-eu/spirit-design-system/docs/migrations/web/MIGRATION-v3.md

 If you are going to use fulltext search-and-replace in your project, we suggest you to start from the largest values and work your way down to the smallest ones.
 This way you will avoid replacing values you already replaced.

+### Helpers: Inverted Link

+The `link-inverted` helper was removed.
+Use themes to switch the link colors.

 ### Helpers: Typography and Headings